willdurand-slides/ssr-from-the-trenches/addons-frontend.md

 ## Always be careful

-Undefined reference on the server == Error 500.
+Undefined reference on the server == Error 500. #GameOver

 ## Error handling is tough

 - Accurate HTTP status codes
 - Correct error pages
+- On both server and client

 ## Debugging made ~~easy~~ complex